Pistes to avoid in La Plagne

 Speed: Halles, Aime 2000/Biolley sector

-The Halles piste is an intentional flatter option that avoids a pitch in the middle section of Edmond Blanchoz (formerly Cornegidouille).
+The Halles piste is intentionally a flatter option that avoids the steeper pitch in the middle section of Edmond Blanchoz (formerly Cornegidouille).
 However, if you don’t build speed on the way out (to the right on the piste map), you’ll end up walking along the flat section when the piste turns back towards the base of the Envers and Adrets chairs.

 Pistes to avoid in La Plagne – the takeout

-No matter which resort you look at, you’ll always find flatter pistes dotted around any area – runs that somewhat beggar belief in terms of their grading.
-From a lift company’s perspective, this is almost inevitable as few runs stay at a consistent gradient from top to bottom so there will always be a measure of grading by averages.
-That said, the first two ‘blues’ marked in this list somewhat stretch that rationale.
+No matter which resort you look at, you’ll always find flatter pistes dotted around any area – runs that’ll make you question their grading.
+From a lift company’s perspective, this is almost inevitable as very few pistes stay at a consistent gradient from top to bottom so there will always be a measure of grading by averages.

 That said, in general, the piste gradings in La Plagne are mostly pretty accurate.
 This article is just to give you a heads-up on some of the more unexpected flats and hopefully help you avoid the hassle of a hike.